-Make sure to document all the damage done to the exterior and interior of your home, as well.
+Make sure to document (from the ground) all the damage done to the exterior and interior of your home.
 Storms can lead to leaking roofs and potential damage to your home’s interior.

 3. Schedule the adjuster meeting

 You’ll need to have an insurance adjuster come to your home to examine the roof.
-It’s always helpful to have your roofer on hand, as well, because they can help make the claim adjuster’s quote more accurate and fairer for you.
+It’s always helpful to have your roofer on hand because they can help make the claim adjuster’s quote more accurate and fair for you.